Group SLOPE Penalized Low-Rank Tensor Regression: Model

 \section{Model}

 In this section, we propose a feature selection and tensor estimate method for the tensor regression model (\ref{tm-1}), which can also be rewritten as

 where $\Y, \E\in\mathbb{R}^{p_1\times p_2\times n}, \bm{X}\in\mathbb{R}^{n\times p}$.
 As discussed above, it is crucial to introduce some sparse and low-rank structures in order to facilitate estimation of the ultrahigh dimensional unknown parameters in finite samples.
-Thus, for the efficient feature selection, we consider the frontal slice sparsity based on the CP decomposition in the tensor regression framework (\ref{tm-2}).
+Thus, for the efficient feature selection, we consider the frontal slice sparsity of the coefficient tensor $\B^*$ based on the low-rank decomposition in the tensor regression framework (\ref{tm-2}).